bobbytatum27/IMT-Hydra/README.md

 # IMT-Hydra
-repo for the Scripps Institute of Oceanography IMT Lab's Hydra project.
+Repository for the Scripps Institute of Oceanography IMT Lab's Hydra project.

+**WIP - Repo structure is not finalized**

+Repository Structure:
+- setup-scripts
+- sensor-modules
+- environment-validation
+- to-dos